-Target 3: Increase pollutant reduction ability of lands surrounding the Pewaukee River.
+Target 3: Increase pollution reduction ability of lands surrounding the Pewaukee River.

-Natural systems, specifically wetlands and buffer regions, are particularly efficient at reducing pollution deposited into surface water systems for similar reasons.
+Natural systems, specifically wetlands and buffer regions, are particularly efficient at reducing pollution deposited into surface water systems.
 They both slow water down and allow for pollutants and sediments to settle prior to entering river or lake systems.
 Additionally, they are both highly productive systems which play a role in using and converting pollutants to nonharmful byproducts, therefore further reducing the harmful effects stormwater runoff.
-It has been shown that a buffer region of 75 feet, for example, can cause a 75 percent reduction in pollution in some areas.
-This target seeks to both protect and increase the areas of the River which are protected by buffers and wetlands in order to reduce current pollution and future pollution that could result from planned land use changes.
+It has been shown that a buffer width of 75 feet can cause a 75 percent reduction in pollution under some conditions.
+This target seeks to both protect and increase the reaches of the River which are protected by buffers and wetlands to reduce current pollution and future pollution that could result from planned land use changes.

-The water quality first target may be guided by Map II-2 in Chapter II of this report, which indicates the current land uses in the watershed.
-This will help identify the urban and agricultural areas and therefore the areas which should be targeted for pollution reduction and collection programs.
-Additionally, Map VI-4, included at the end of this chapter, identifies stormwater management projects which have the potential to significantly contribute to pollution reduction in the Pewaukee River system.
-These projects relate to: better management of stormwater detention basins through "re-naturalization" and elimination or monitoring of pipes draining to the Pewaukee river when possible.
-This map also highlights potential projects in the downtown area, which currently considered a "problem area" as it contributes a significant sediments and pollution to the Pewaukee River (see Chapter IV of this report for more details).
+The first water quality target may be guided by Map 4 in Chapter II of this report, which indicates the current land uses in the watershed.
+This will help identify the urban and agricultural areas that should be targeted for pollution reduction programs.
+Additionally, Map 35, included at the end of this chapter, identifies stormwater management projects that have the potential to significantly contribute to reducing pollution in the Pewaukee River system.
+These projects relate to: better management of stormwater detention basins through "re-naturalization."
+This map also highlights potential projects in the downtown area, which is currently considered a problem area as it contributes a significant sediments and pollution to the Pewaukee River (see Chapter IV of this report for more details).

-There are various components to water quality improvement projects which can be undertaken in the Pewaukee river watershed.
-These components are detailed below:
+Various types of water quality improvement projects can be undertaken in the Pewaukee River watershed.
+These project types are detailed below:

-Recommended Actions for Water Quality Target 1: (i.e., Reduction of urban and agricultural pollution deposits within the Pewaukee River watershed through pollution control at the source).
+Recommended Actions for Water Quality Target 1: (i.e., Reduction of urban and agricultural pollution within the Pewaukee River watershed through pollution control at the source).